 Foreigners detained in public custody centres have the right to legal, medical and social assistance and the right to have their own opinion, religious, philosophical and cultural matters respected.[12]

-Otopeni has a general practitioner, a full-time psychologist and 2 nurses.
+Otopeni has a general practitioner, a full-time psychologist and 3 nurses.
 The doctor’s schedule is 7 hours per day on weekdays, while the medical staff works in 24h shifts.
-In February 2022 they were prepraing to recruit an additional nurse’s position.
+In March 2023 an additional nurse will be employed.

 Arad has a psychologist.
 In 2020 they managed to sign a service provider contract with a medical doctor.
 The doctor is present in the centre 3 hours a day, during weekdays.
-During the author’s visit on 4 February 2022, there were only 2 nurses, working in 12h shifts.
-As a consequence, the shifts are not fully covered.
-During the night there is no medical staff.
-When new persons arrive in the centre, a visual medical screening is conducted by the medical staff, who also take their pulse, temperature and blood pressure.
+During the author’s visit on 16 March 2023, there were three nurses, of whom only two were working in 24h shifts.
+When new persons arrive at the centre, a visual medical screening is conducted by the medical staff, who also take their pulse, temperature and blood pressure.
 The screening is conducted without an interpreter.
-The doctor mentioned that he speaks English and German and he manages to communicate with the detainees; if they do not speak any of the languages he uses sign language.
-In comparison with 2019, when the medical office in Arad did perform medical tests for the diagnosis of infectious / contagious diseases such as HIV, hepatitis and drug tests, in 2020 they performed only hepatitis tests.
-In 2021 the project which provided for medical tests ended.
-As for the PCR tests, these are collected in the centre by specialised personel from a laboratory and the costs are covered by IGI.
-The director of Arad reported a total of 400 PCR test done in 2021, for detainees returned to Serbia.
-The medical office provides oral treatment and injections in the centre.
+The medical office in Arad performs medical tests for the diagnosis of infectious / contagious diseases such as HIV, hepatitis and drug tests for all detainees.
 If there is a need for specialist consultations and medical prescriptions from specialist doctors, detainees are taken to public health care institutions in Arad County.
 In 2019 IGI signed a contract with the Arad county hospital that now covers all the examinations.
+There is also a contract signed with a pharmacy for the provision of medicines.

 In Otopeni, according to the medical doctor, after the body search the medical staff prepares a medical file, which contains the medical history and a clinical check-up of the foreigner.
 This procedure is done without an interpreter.
 The doctor stated that difficulties in communicating with foreigners may arise when the foreigner does not speak the languages the doctor knows (English, French, a little bit of Russian and Italian).
 When this occurs, he requests the help of other detainees.
-In case of specialist medical consultations they request assistance from CNRR.
 The medical office in Otopeni performs HIV, hepatitis B and C and drug tests on all of the detainees.
-In 2021 specimens for COVID-19 were collected in the centre by the medical staff and sent to laboratories.
-The costs were covered by IGI or DSP.
 In cases of long-term hospitalizations or serious medical issues a temporary personal identification number is issued by the National Health Insurance House.
-In 2019 and 2020 Otopeni had a collaboration contract with a private clinic for specialist consultations.
-In 2021 if there was a need for specialist consultations the detainees are taken to the Clinic or Hospital of MAI.
+In 2022 if there was a need for specialist consultations the detainees are taken to the Clinic or Hospital of MAI.

-In 2021 there were no detainees released from Arad due to their medical conditions.
-In Otopeni 5 detainees (2 with diabetes, 1 with cardiac problems and 2 with psychiatric disorders) were released due to their medical conditions, according to the medical doctor.
-The decision to release them is taken when their stay in detention is aggravating their medical condition.
+In 2022 there were no detainees released from Arad due to their medical conditions.
+In Otopeni only one detainee with a psychiatric disorder was released due to his medical condition, according to the director.

 For foreigners with psychological or psychiatric problems, the psychologist of the centre informs the Director of the centre immediately or his or her legal substitute and, where appropriate, makes proposals for specialist consultations to hospital departments.[13]